 Finding it hard to squeeze a full-length Scandinavian cruise into your visit?
 You could always spend an evening cruising Norway's Oslo fjord on a traditional wooden sailing ship with Viator's three-hour sunset mini-cruise.
 You'll see the Akershus Fortress and Oslo Opera House, all for only $54 USD per person.

 Your ship will depart from Copenhagen, Denmark, and make its way down the Norwegian coast, stopping in the scenic cities of Stavanger, Bergen, Alesund, and Geiranger before cruising back to Copenhagen.
-Experience Norway's Old-World charm, medieval and Art Noveau architecture, and natural beauty on this eight-day trip with Royal Caribbean, $999 USD per person.
+Experience Norway's Old-World charm, medieval and Art Noveau architecture, and natural beauty on this eight-day trip with Royal Caribbean, from $1898 USD per person.

 If you have the time, this 20-day Windstar Cruise is the trip of a lifetime.
 You'll depart from Edinburgh, Scotland, and pass through Bergen, Oslo, Copenhagen, Tallinn, Helsinki, St. Petersburg, and Stockholm, passing through fjords, evergreen forests, waterfalls, glaciers, and more.
-Highlights of this weeks-long adventure include kayaking through Alesund’s Archipelago, an overnight stay in St. Petersburg, and Klaipeda’s Witches Hill.
+Highlights of this weeks-long adventure include kayaking through Alesund Archipelago, an overnight stay in St. Petersburg, and Klaipeda’s Witches Hill.
 Prospective cruisers can request a quote online.